decentralized-identity/keri/docs/Q-and-A.md

 The first paper mentioning the absence of the method is [Thinking of DID?
 KERI On](https://humancolossus.foundation/blog/thinking-of-did-KERI-on) by The Human Colossus Foundation, written by Robert Mitwicki.
 He addressed the concern in the question (the invalidity of the DID method) and made it more clear what the Foundation meant by that: "We look into the future and with that view we think that namespace could be dropped and we could keep only identifier, as the namespace seems to be one of the major drawbacks of decentralized identifiers at the moment.
 In my opinion `did:KERI:<identifiers>`  would be just intermediate step as the issue addressed by post would still hold.
 We see that KERI could be a major upgraded for DID; not replacement."

 ## **Q: Isn't it a bit arrogant of KERI to say "my new DID method is so good that it can replace all others for all eternity"?

-_But by doing that you will also exclude a lot of existing identifier infrastructure._
+_But by doing this, you will also exclude a lot of existing identifier infrastructure._

 I am not denying existence of existing DID infrastructure, but I agree a lot of them could be obsolete if we introduce KERI.
 A lot of business models which are build upon current model would be obsolete.
 I understand that a lot of people would not like that, but that is called progress.\
 _(RobertMitwicki)_

 # Q&A section Wallets

 ## *Q: Why do I need a wallet for KERI?